SHARON’S BLOG

 14. You just got home.
 Make a list of all the things you’ll miss from your trip.

-15. You’re traveling to see you grandma.
+15. You’re traveling to see your grandma.
 You’re a new driver and your mom is letting you do the driving.
 Describe your anticipation.

 16. En route to your destination, your flight is cancelled and you are stuck in the airport for 34 hours.
 Write a journal entry describing the situation.

-Something extra for moms and teachers: If you or your family are planning a trip this summer, use this fun printable travel journal !
-Find an entire list of fun travel printables HERE.
+Something extra for moms and teachers: If you are planning a trip this summer, use this fun printable travel journal !

 Explore our fun writing prompts for your middle school students here. >>